Martin Fridson, CFA: Investing vs. Speculation

-Editor’s note: This is another response to the question posed here on Monday: what is the difference between investing and speculation?
-If you are compelled, we invite you to comment below, tweet us @cfainvestored, or reach out to us via email.
+Editor’s note: This is another response to the question: What is the difference between investing and speculation?
+If you are compelled, we invite you to comment below.

 I analyzed 20 definitions of the term “speculation” drawn from general dictionaries, from financial reference books, and from John Maynard Keynes’s masterwork, The General Theory of Employment, Interest, and Money (1936).
 And I found that the definitions varied widely, which is remarkable for a term so often used in economics and commonly presumed to have an agreed-upon meaning.
 Some described speculation merely as buying and selling in hopes of profiting from a price change, others stated that the transactions must entail high risk, and still others stipulated that the hope must be for a quick profit.
 Several definitions required that all three of these conditions be met.